NDMP Servers Backup to Tape

 - Only backup of whole volume is supported.

-The NDMP server performs its own backup consistency check for the NDMP volumes.
-To provide for the correct calculating of the delta of changes and to ensure the backup chain integrity, Veeam Backup & Replication does not allow to add one NDMP volume to more then one file to tape jobs.
+- The NDMP server performs its own backup consistency check for the NDMP volumes.
+To provide for the correct calculation of the delta of changes and to ensure the backup chain integrity, Veeam Backup & Replication does not allow adding one NDMP volume to more than one file in tape jobs.